-ımp onents for a behavioral intervention I fan (bir).
-Target/problem behavior, the hypothesized function of the behavior, and a summary of data collected that led to the hypothesis included in the plan.
-Behavior intervention plans are driven by the hypotheses and the FBA data collected.
-They are individualized for the student and include: positive (preventive) strategies to avoid the target behavior (e.g., antecedent modifications) that can include instructional modification, behavioral precursors as signals, modification of routines, opportunities for choice/control, clear expectations, pre-correction, errorless learning, etc. select new skills that replace problem behaviors that can be as or more effective than the problem behavior (replacement behaviors may include communication skills, social skills, self-management/monitoring skills, choice making, etc.) instructional methods to teach replacement behaviors that can include pre-instruction, modeling, rehearsal, social stories, incidental teaching, peer buddy, meeting sensory needs, direct instruction, verbal, physical, and/or visual prompting, etc. consequences that promote the learning of the replacement behavior that are based on student preferences consequences that address the occurrence of the target behavior the desired outcomes of the behavioral intervention plan for the student Action plan for the implementation of the BIP should include: activities, dates, and documentation describing who is responsible for completing each task materials, training, and support for the implementers of the plan how data will be collected and analyzed timelines for team meetings, data analysis, and monitoring the success of the BIP If necessary, a crisis intervention plan is developed when the safety of the student or of others is a concern.
+- ☐ Target/problem behavior, the hypothesized function of the behavior, and a summary of data collected that led to the hypothesis included in the plan. - ☐ Behavior intervention plans are driven by the hypotheses and the FBA data collected.
+They are individualized for the student and include:

+positive (preventive) strategies to avoid the target behavior (e.g., antecedent modifications) that can include instructional modification, behavioral precursors as signals, modification of routines, opportunities for choice/control, clear expectations, pre-correction, errorless learning, etc.

+select new skills that replace problem behaviors that can be as or more effective than the problem behavior (replacement behaviors may include communication skills, social skills, self-management/monitoring skills, choice making, etc.)

+instructional methods to teach replacement behaviors that can include preinstruction, modeling, rehearsal, social stories, incidental teaching, peer buddy, meeting sensory needs, direct instruction, verbal, physical, and/or visual prompting, etc.

+consequences that promote the learning of the replacement behavior that are based on student preferences consequences that address the occurrence of the target behavior the desired outcomes of the behavioral intervention plan for the student

+- ☐ Action plan for the implementation of the BIP should include: - activities, dates, and documentation describing who is responsible for completing each task - materials, training, and support for the implementers of the plan - how data will be collected and analyzed - timelines for team meetings, data analysis, and monitoring the success of the BIP
-Fostering School-Wide Positive Behavior Strategies:

-School-wide positive behavior strategies cut off discipline problems before they become serious.
-Adhering to the following core principles assures positive intervention strategies: Positive behavior strategies should teach and reinforce expected behavior and negative behavior should receive consequences that are meaningful and instructive.
+If necessary, a crisis intervention plan is developed when the safety of the student or of others is a concern.
+Foster ing School-Wide Positive Behavior Strategies: becom l-wide positive behavior strategies cut off discipline problems before they be serious.
+Adhering to the following core principles assures positive cention strategies: Positive behavior strategies should teach and reinforce expected behavior and negative behavior should receive consequences that are meaningful and instructive.
 Problem solving teams should be used to identify events in the environment that contribute to problem behavior.
 Try to understand why a student behaves in a particular way.
 It is usually driven by two principles: First, the behavior allows the youth to "get" something desirable, "escape" something undesirable or communicate a message or need.
 Second, behavior occurs in a particular context, either in a certain setting, under a certain condition or during an activity.
 Address a student's problem behavior with a functional behavioral assessment (FBA).
 An FBA is a team problem-solving process that relies on a variety of techniques and strategies to identify the purposes of specific behaviors.
 It helps individualized education program teams select interventions to directly address that problem behavior.
-The assessment looks beyond the behavior itself and identifies (through observation and student, teacher and peer interview) significant, pupil- specific social, sensory, physical, affective, cognitive or environmental factors associated with the occurrence of specific behaviors.
+The assessment looks beyond the behavior itself and identifies (through observation and student, teacher and peer interview) significant, pupil-specific social, sensory, physical, affective, cognitive or environmental factors associated with the occurrence of specific behaviors.
 Teamwork plays an important part in addressing student behavior problems.
 It is critical that General Education Teacher be involved in the process from beginning to end.
 Formulate a behavioral intervention plan for children exhibiting problem behaviors.
 It should include strategies and supports, program modifications and supplementary aids and services as needed to address the behavior.
 BIPs emphasize the skills students need to behave in a more appropriate manner.
-Integrate supports into a child's BIP.
+Integrate supports into a child's BIP .
 Such support can include peers, family, teachers and paraprofessionals, language specialists, other school staff (custodians, cafeteria workers or volunteers and community agency service providers).
-Reinforce appropriate behavior at least twice as often as the problem behavior was criticized.